Cheshire East Council

 Cheshire East Council is the local authority for Cheshire East, a local government district with borough status in the ceremonial county of Cheshire, England.
 The council is a unitary authority, being a district council which also performs the functions of a county council.
 It has been under no overall control since 2019, being run by a coalition of Labour, local parties and independent councillors.
 It is currently led by Labour councillor Nick Mannion.

+In 2026, the council became part of the Cheshire and Warrington Combined Authority.

 History

 The council and district were created in 2009, covering the combined area of the former districts of Congleton, Crewe and Nantwich and Macclesfield.
 The new council also took on the functions of the abolished Cheshire County Council in the area.
 Cheshire East is both a non-metropolitan district and a non-metropolitan county, but there is no separate county council; instead the district council performs both district and county functions, making it a unitary authority.
 For the purposes of lieutenancy and shrievalty, Cheshire East remains part of the ceremonial county of Cheshire.

 The new district was awarded borough status from its creation on 1 April 2009, allowing the chair of the council to take the title of mayor.
 The council's full legal name is therefore Cheshire East Borough Council, although it styles itself Cheshire East Council.

+In February 2026, the council became part of the Cheshire and Warrington Combined Authority.